bobbybwoy/fcc-budget-app/README.md

 1. Clone this repository to a location of your choice.

-2. Create a virtual environement:

-        python -m venv <virtual_environment_directory>

-3. Activate the environment:

-        source <virtual_environment_directory>/bin/activate

-4. Change to the cloned repository and run the application:
+2. Change to the cloned repository and run the application:

+        cd fcc-budget-app
         python3 main.py

-5. Deactivate the virtual environment:

-        deactivate